Dubai: Sheikh Mohammed mourns passing of esteemed scholar Sheikh Muhammad Ali

 Describing him as one of Dubai's 'distinguished' scholars, the Ruler offered his condolences on the scholar's demise who passed away on Monday, July 15.

-Taking to X, the leader said in a heartfelt post: "Hundreds of students of knowledge graduated from his hands.
+Taking to X, the leader said in a heartfelt post: "Hundreds of students graduated under his leadership.
 He wrote more than 70 books on Sharia science.
 He completed dozens of charitable projects.
-His council was full of goodness, knowledge, Sharia, and interaction with... the people."
+His council was full of goodness, Sharia knowledge, and interaction with... the people."

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.